NyaMisty/ghidra_ida_til/README.md

 - Method1: Copy/Link `release` folder into Ghidra's Standard GDT Path: `Ghidra\Features\Base\data\typeinfo`, and Loading with `Standard Archive` menu
 - Method2: Manually Loading the GDT with `Open File Archive...`

+Note: For `NyaMisty/ghidra_mod` users, the tils will be directly included in the bundle

 ## How This Work?